xe1gyq/linuxacademy/training/README01.md

 Some Tasks To Do

-    Sort in alphabetical order all #include <linux/*> under drivers/i2c/ Make sure you identify all files you have modified, you will need their identity in the post processing phase
+Sort in alphabetical order all **#include <linux/*>** under **drivers/i2c/** Make sure you identify all files you have modified, you will need their identity in the post processing phase

-    Let's populate our file called intel.contributors under our top level working directory directory, search for all Intel contributors matching @intel.com and identify the file where their name was located, one line per contributor and cannot repeat contributor e.g.
+Let's populate our file called intel.contributors under our top level working directory directory, search for all Intel contributors matching **@intel.com** and identify the file where their name was located, one line per contributor and cannot repeat contributor e.g.

     Path/to/file.c | Sara Sharp
     Path/to/file.c | Darren Hart

-= Post Processing =
+##### Post Processing

 Create 3 directories under postworkspace and move all files from preworkspace where kernel was decompressed according to the file extensions: